coronafighter/coronaSEIR/README.md

 latest data: 2020-03-10 (you can update the data manually by running fetch_data.py)

 $python3 ./world_data.py  # to just plot current numbers

+$python3 ./deaths_per_capita.py  # might be a better measure than cases per capita
 ```
 No GUI, you need to alter the script and run again to experiment.